-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - □ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B Summary Guide for writing Learning Outcomes

-- 1. Understand the concept of tax and the limits of tax authority - 2.
-Understand the basic function of European Economic Governance - 3.
+1. Understand the concept of tax and the limits of tax authority

+- 2. Understand the basic function of European Economic Governance - 3.
 Interpret the rules related to the above concepts

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and information, with the use of the necessary

-Project planning and manage Respect for difference and management and appear below).

-Adapting to new situations

-Decision-making

-Working independently

-Working in an international environment Working in an interdisciplinary environment

-Project planning and management

-Respect for difference and multiculturalism

-Respect for the natural environment
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technoloav Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others Working in an interdisciplinary environment Production of new research ideas